3.5 List

 #> [1] 6

 You can see that the default output of lapply() is another list which is the result of the function applied on each element of the list.
 In this application, it might to better to use a vector to represent the result.
-To do this simplification, you can use the sapply() function, which is a user-friendly version and wrapper of lapply() which will return a vector or a matrix when appropriate.
+To smplify this process, you can use the sapply() function, which is a user-friendly version and wrapper of lapply() which will return a vector or a matrix when appropriate.

 sapply(my_list, length)